Cyber challenges for schools

 Please email hello@hacktivate.io from your school, college, or university email address, providing your full name and the school where you teach, and we'll create a teacher account for you.
 Once you have that you can log in to start adding students and creating teams.

 Note: It's important you use your official school, college, or university email address, so we can verify your status – we will not create an account for a teacher unless we can see exactly which school you represent.
+We allow only one teacher account per school, so if your school already has an account please use that.

 Can my school have more than one teacher account?